Approximation Dynamics: Relation Dynamics And Tractable Systems

-A basic set is called \emph{terminal} when it is $\CC f$ invariant.
+Recall that a basic set is called \emph{terminal} when it is $\CC f$ invariant.
 That is, for a terminal basic set $B$, $x \in B$ implies $\CC f(x) \subset B$.
-Equivalently, $B$ is a terminal basic set iff it is minimal in the collection of nonempty $\CC f$ $^+$invariant sets.
-It follows from the usual Zorn's Lemma argument, that any nonempty, closed $\CC f$ $^+$invariant set contains a terminal basic set.
+Since $Dom(f) = X$, $B$ is a terminal basic set if and only if it is minimal in the collection of nonempty $\CC f$ $^+$invariant sets.